 Or if you have a larger family with several kids, you could make the one who did the most frivolous spending do one chore for the week for the child who did the least frivolous spending.
 The key is to make it something that will be fun, encourage competition, and stress the importance of being aware of how much you spend every day.

 Then, you will be able to sit down as a family, and determine where each family member could reduce expenses.
-Once that is done, you'll be able to create a family budget.
-We'll have some more suggestions for that in a later article.
-So stay tuned.
+Once that is done, you'll be able to create a personal and/or family budget.

 Take advantage of military discounts offered by a number of leading merchants.
 And when you ask for your military discount, let them know how much you appreciate it!